 Any student located in New Jersey’s Sixth Congressional District.
 This includes students attending public schools, private schools, home schooling, and other forms.

 How do I enter?

-- On July 18th, 2016 the sign up and registration form will be made available at http://www.congressionalappchallenge.us/.
+- Sign up and registration form will be made available at https://www.congressionalappchallenge.us/.

 - CREATE YOUR APP!